Ivan Yates: Political views

 Speaking in 2010, Yates recalled how he decided which Irish political party he would choose to join in the late 1970s; Yates stated he wasn't a socialist, so that ruled out the Labour Party, and he didn't feel a deep connection to the Easter Rising of 1916, so that ruled out Fianna Fáil.
 That left Yates with Fine Gael.
-Yates was considered to be a part of the emerging liberal wing of the party which was being spearheaded by Garrett FitzGerald.
+Yates was considered to be a part of the emerging liberal wing of the party which was being spearheaded by Garret FitzGerald.

 In 2025 Yates identifies as centre-right and has stated that Ronald Reagan and Margaret Thatcher are his ideological guiding lights.
 Yates stated he is supportive to the American Republican Party and Donald Trump, although he disagreed with Trump's economic policies such as the use of tariffs.

 Detached from Irish nationalism, Yates has quipped that he is "rightly condemned as West British" and doesn't care for Irish republicanism.
 In 2024 Yates stated he has no interest in learning the Irish language and felt too many resources are spent by the Irish state towards the upkeep of the language.